MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 ::: moniker range=">= azure-devops-2019"

-### What’s the behavior of agents when the pipeline jobs are cancelled?
+### What’s the behavior of agents when the pipeline jobs are canceled?

 For Microsoft-hosted agents, the agent is torn down and returned to the Azure Pipelines pool.

 For self-hosted agents:

-When a pipeline is cancelled, the agent sends a sequence of commands to the process executing the current step.
+When a pipeline is canceled, the agent sends a sequence of commands to the process executing the current step.
 The first command is sent with a timeout of 7.5 seconds.
 If the process has not terminated, a second command is sent with a timeout of 2.5 seconds.
 If the process has not terminated, the agent issues a command to kill the process.
 If the process does not honor the two initial termination requests, it will be killed.
 From the initial request to termination takes approximately 10 seconds.

-The commands issued to the process are different based on the agent operating system.
+The commands issued to the process to cancel the pipeline differ based on the agent operating system.

 * macOS and Linux - The commands sent are SIGINT, followed by SIGTERM, followed by SIGKILL.
 * Windows - The commands sent to the process are Ctrl+C, followed by Ctrl+Break, followed by Process.Kill.